 Helping to lower accident rates by identifying where there is a risk of wet-road skidding.

-Since the mid-70s Highway Authorities have used the Sideway-force Coefficient Routine Investigation Machine (SCRIM®) method to indicate those lengths of road where the skid resistance is below investigatory levels.**
+Since the mid-70s highway authorities have used the SCRIM® road survey machine to indicate those lengths of road where the skid resistance is below investigatory levels.**

 The standards are based on over 30 years of research and have been shown to correlate strongly with the excessive risk of wet road skidding accidents.

-Studies in both the United Kingdom and in New Zealand show that introducing a wet road skidding policy will reduce accidents by between 30 and 40% over and above the results of other safety improvement programs.
+Studies in both the United Kingdom and in New Zealand show that introducing a wet road skidding policy and working with the SCRIM will reduce accidents by between 30 and 40% over and above the results of other safety improvement programs.
+For using the SCRIM in the US, the European testing system had to be adapted to US standards, using high precision GPS, a 12-volt electrical system, and pass safety and pollution standards for all 50 US states.

-SCRIM is applicable to all surfaced roads where the volume of traffic justifies its use and where the equipment, which is lorry based, can travel safely at 50 km/hr.
+The SCRIM machine survey is applicable to all surfaced roads where the volume of traffic justifies its use and where the equipment, which is lorry based, can travel safely at 50 km/hr.

 The results from SCRIM surveys identify those locations where the skid resistance is below investigatory levels and relate to the risk of an accident.